model-checking/kani/rmc-docs/src/cargo-rmc.md

-# RMC on a crate
+# RMC on a package

 > RMC currently ships with a `cargo-rmc` script, but this support is deeply limited (e.g. to a single crate).
 > This will be corrected soon, and this documentation updated.
 > In the meantime, we document the current build process for a larger project with dependencies here.

-To build a larger project with RMC, you currently need to:
+To build a larger project (one with dependencies or multiple crates) with RMC, you currently need to:

 1. Build the project with an appropriate set of flags to output CBMC "symbol table" `.json` files.
 2. Link these together into a single "goto binary", with appropriate preprocessing flags.